Tell a Brand Story Using:Hero's Journey

 Tests, Allies & Enemies

 Big beauty brands ignored her.
 Influencers wouldn't touch a brand with no aesthetic packaging.
-But dermatologists started sharing her posts, and patients started asking for her products by name.
+But dermatologists started sharing her posts, and patients started asking by name.

 The Ordeal